eloparco/LaTazza/design_document.md

 folder latazza.gui as lg

 l ~~> ld
-l ~~> lg
+l ~> lg
-ld ~~> le
+ld ~> le
 lg ~~> ld

+note right of lg : view + controller note bottom of ld : model
 ```

-The classes necessary for the implementation of the requirements has been added to 'it.polito.latazza.data' package.
+The architectural pattern used is *MV* (particular case of *MVC*), with view and model implemented in the *latazza.gui* and *latazza.data* packages, respectively.
+Since the chosen programming language is *Java*, in fact, it is possible (and it is broadly used) to embed the controllers in the view.

-The architectural pattern used is the MVC pattern, to connect the data to the GUI through a controller.
-It can also be seen as a three-layer architecture, composed of data (local files), presentation (GUI) and application logic.
+*Remark*: the *MV* pattern can be also seen as a 2-tiers architecture (*layered* architectural pattern), composed of presentation (+ application logic) and data layers.

 # Class diagram